sin-x/HackerRank-FPGA-Interview/4-Complexity.md

 - [x] 3, 2, 1

+### Question 3
-##### 3) Order the following statements from lowest logic utilization to highest.
-Assume X, Y, and Z are 32-bit unsigned integers.
+**Order the following statements from lowest logic utilization to highest.
+Assume X, Y, and Z are 32-bit unsigned integers.**
 ```
 1. Z1 <= 1 when (X > Y) else 0;
 2. Z2 <= 1 when (X = 1) else 0;